IntersectMBO/governance-actions/preview/2025-05-08-infobudget/metadata.jsonld.md

 **Proposal Intake & Consolidation**

-Between 1 April  – 5 May 2025, Intersect’s Budget Committee accepted funding requests through two streams:
+Between 1 April  – 5 May 2025, the Cardano Budget Committee at Intersect accepted funding requests through two streams:

 - Committee “block budgets” connected to several Intersect committees (product, open source, governance, marketing, research) aligned to the vision and product roadmap.
 - Open community submissions from any Cardano contributor, regardless of Intersect membership.